-Reference to newsletters on the ECJ case have been added at the bottom of this message
+Reference to comments, opinions, articles and newsletters on this ECJ case have been added at the bottom of this message

 Article 44 of Council Directive 2006/112 / EC of 28 November 2006 on the common system of value added tax, as amended by Council Directive 2008/8 / EC of 12 February 2008, and Article 11, paragraph 1, and Article 22, paragraph 1, of the implementing Regulation (EU) No o 282/2011 of the Council of 15 March 2011 laying down implementing measures for Directive 2006 / 112, must be interpreted as meaning that the existence, in the territory of a Member State, of a permanent establishment of a company established in a third State cannot be inferred by a service provider solely because this company has a subsidiary there and that this service provider is not required to inquire, for the purposes of such an assessment, of the contractual relations between the two entities.